HL7/bulk-data/input/pagecontent/export.md

 ---
 #### Bulk Data Status Request

-After a Bulk Data request has been started, the Data Consumer MAY poll the status URL provided in the `Content-Location` header as described in the [FHIR Asynchronous Request Pattern](https://www.hl7.org/fhir/R4/async.html).
+After a Bulk Data request has been started, the Data Consumer MAY poll the status URL provided in the `Content-Location` header according to the [FHIR Asynchronous Bulk Interaction Pattern](async.html).

 Data Consumers SHOULD follow an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) approach when polling for status.
 A Data Provider SHOULD supply a [`Retry-After`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After) header with a delay time in seconds (e.g., `120` to represent two minutes) or an HTTP-date (e.g., `Fri, 31 Dec 1999 23:59:59 GMT`).
 When provided, Data Consumers SHOULD use this information to inform the timing of future polling requests.
 The Data Provider SHOULD keep an accounting of status queries received from a given Data Consumer, and if a Data Consumer is polling too frequently, the Data Provider SHOULD respond with a `429 Too Many Requests` status code in addition to a `Retry-After` header, and optionally a FHIR `OperationOutcome` resource with further explanation.
 If excessively frequent status queries persist, the Data Provider MAY return a `429 Too Many Requests` status code and terminate the session.
 Other standard HTTP `4XX` and `5XX` status codes may be used to identify errors as mentioned below.